Home page Rowing Hub

 The Health & Safety at Work Act 2015

-The Government passed a new Health and Safety at Work Act 2015 and this is now in force.
-Worksafe NZ gives a summary of the key changes as follows:
+The Government passed the Health and Safety at Work Act 2015.
+Worksafe NZ gives a summary of the legislation below:

 The Health and Safety at Work Act (HSWA) shifts the focus from monitoring and recording health and safety incidents to proactively identifying and managing risks so everyone is safe and healthy.